 In this MariaDB Tutorial, Let us see, how to remove user in MariaDB.
-Here we will see a few examples of MariaDB Remove User and will cover the following topics.
+Here we will see a few examples on the related topics.

 MariaDB Remove User